-Lulu’s B Corp status is our declaration to the world (and ourselves) that our business is a powerful tool for positive social impact.
+Lulu’s B Corp status is our declaration to the world (and ourselves) that our business is a powerful tool for solving society’s problems through social impact.
 Part of this commitment means always looking for new ways to learn and grow through socially conscious and sustainable means.

 To learn from the best in the field, we attended the Sustainable Business and Social Impact conference at Duke University’s Fuqua School of Business.
 The conference featured a wide array of topics including diversity, the American Dream, scaling mission-driven ventures, impact investing, using blockchain technology to do good, and profitability of the social enterprise.